Nevada State Athletic Commission: 2016 McGregor fining

 In October 2016, UFC fighter Conor McGregor was fined $150,000, five percent of his purse for UFC 202, as well as sentenced to fifty hours of community service, due to his involvement in an incident of bottle-throwing at a pre-fight press conference between him and opponent Nate Diaz and entourage; commissioner Pat Lundvall said that McGregor was "to be taught a lesson" and "humbled as it relates to dealing with the public."
 The $150,000 fine is to be divided between an anti-bullying campaign and the state's general fund; McGregor is also charged with hearing fees.
 Originally, the attorney general's office proposed a $25,000 fine; the majority of the commission members, however, felt that that amount would not have any significant impact on McGregor; Lundvall originally suggested a 10 percent fee, matching the sentence of Jon Jones and Daniel Cormier.

-The sentence was seen by many as too harsh, and criticisms were directed towards the NSAC for its bias and alleged lack of objectivity, as well as its level of unchecked power.
+The sentence was seen by many as too harsh, and criticisms were directed towards the commission for its bias and alleged lack of objectivity, as well as its level of unchecked power.
 McGregor responded by saying he would never fight in Nevada again, and expressing doubts on whether he'll pay.
-President of the UFC Dana White also reacted to the harsh sentence; supporting McGregor, White commented that the sentence may be harmful for the state of Nevada, commenting: "Conor McGregor hit me [up] yesterday and said, 'I don't ever want to fight in Nevada again.
+President of the UFC, Dana White also reacted to the harsh sentence; supporting McGregor, White commented that the sentence may be harmful for the state of Nevada, commenting: "Conor McGregor hit me [up] yesterday and said, 'I don't ever want to fight in Nevada again.
 Ever.'
 Now how does that make sense for the state of Nevada?
 You're gonna try to fine this kid ... that much money, it just makes people not wanna come fight in our state.
 And that's not a good thing.
 And guess what?
 Conor McGregor doesn't need Nevada, he can fight anywhere.
 He can fight in Iowa, okay.
 We can put his fight on an island off a coast of anywhere.
 It just makes no sense for the state and it's terrible."